jotavare/minishell/README.md

 - [ ] Handle `’` (single quote).
 > Should prevent the shell from interpreting the meta-characters in the quoted sequence.
 - [ ] Handle `"` (double quote).
-> Should prevent the shell from interpreting the meta-characters in the quoted sequence except for $ (dollar sign).
+> Should prevent the shell from interpreting the meta-characters in the quoted sequence except for `$`.

 #### REDIRECTIONS
 - [ ] `<` should redirect input.